 As with standard billboard advertising, these best practices apply to digital as well:

-- High Contrast.
-There must be high degree of contrast between the message and the background.
+- High Contrast: There must be a high degree of contrast between the message and the background.
 Light and muted colors can wash out on digital boards.
 So stick with bright and bold contrasted with darks.

-- Repeat, Repeat, Repeat.
-Because of the swiftly shifting messages on electronic billboards, you do need to keep repeating your message over time to make sure it has the best chance to be viewed by your target audience.
+- Repeat, Repeat, Repeat: Because of the swiftly shifting messages on electronic billboards, you do need to keep repeating your message over time to make sure it has the best chance of being viewed by your target audience.

 © 2013 Heidi Thorne